MarcelWaldvogel/sieve/README.md

 ### Show Help

-To view a brief description of the WheelSieve program, use the `-h` option:
+To view a brief description of the program, use the `-h` option:
 ```
 bin/sieve -h
 ```